High Density GameServers

 Depending on the setup and resource requirements of your game server process, sometimes it can be a more economical

-use of resources to run multiple concurrent game sessions from within a single GameServer
+use of resources to run multiple concurrent game sessions from within a single GameServer instance.

 The tradeoff here is that this requires more management on behalf of the integrated game server process and external systems, since it works around the common Kubernetes and/or Agones container lifecycle.